-- Goal 3.4: Feedback from teachers regarding nutrition led us to increase our budget for nutrition services in LCAP Goal 3, Action 4.
+- Goal 1.2: Feedback from teachers regarding academic performance and interventions support LCAP Goal 1, Action 2.
+A teacher shared that "Students are benefiting from small group instruction and intensive writing classes [because] their reading skills are too low for some of them to do independent work." - Goal 3.4: Feedback from teachers regarding nutrition led us to increase our budget for nutrition services in LCAP Goal 3, Action 4.
 On the Engagement and Input survey, a teacher said "The nutrition options available on campus have increased the ability of some students to stay for extended periods of time and successfully complete work." - Goal 3.3: Teachers support the transportation goal because they have noted that students have difficulty getting to school.
 With increased options, they have noted positive trends in attendance.